Many parents are understandably concerned about the impacts of COVID-19 could have their feeding journey.

-COVID-19 Advice on Feeding Your Baby
+COVID-19 & Feeding Your Baby

-If you breastfeed your baby but have symptoms – or a confirmed case – of COVID-19, breastfeeding advice from the CDC outlines three main steps to follow in order to avoid spreading the virus to your little one:
+If you breastfeed your baby but have symptoms – or a confirmed case – of COVID-19, breastfeeding advice from the CDC outlines these main steps to follow in order to avoid spreading the virus to your little one:

-COVID-19 And Breastfeeding FAQs
+COVID-19 & Breastfeeding FAQs

 If you have tested positive for COVID-19 your baby can still receive your breast milk.
-Washing your hands and carefully cleaning your breast(s) before pumping your milk and feeding your baby is highly recommended, as is cleaning your breast pump thoroughly after each use.
+Washing your hands and carefully cleaning your breast(s) before expressing your milk and feeding your baby is highly recommended, as is cleaning your breast pump thoroughly after each use.

-There is, however, a potential risk of Covid-19 transmission to the baby via contact with infectious respiratory secretions from the mother, caregiver, or other person with Covid-19 infection, including just before the individual develops symptoms when viral replication may be high.
+There is, however, a potential risk of COVID-19 transmission to the baby via contact with infectious respiratory secretions from the mother, caregiver, or other person with COVID-19 infection, including just before the individual develops symptoms when viral replication may be high.
 As such, all caregivers should practice infection prevention and control measures (i.e., wearing a mask, practicing hand hygiene) before and while caring for a baby.

-Mom’s with suspected or confirmed Covid-19 infection may feel uncomfortable with this potential risk.
+Mom’s with suspected or confirmed COVID-19 infection may feel uncomfortable with this potential risk.
 Ideally, each mom and her healthcare providers should discuss whether she would like baby to be cared for in her room or a separate location if she is suspected or confirmed of having COVID-19, weighing the considerations listed below.
-It’s easiest to begin this conversation during prenatal care and continue it through labor and delivery.
+It’s easiest to begin this conversation during prenatal care and continue it through labour and delivery.

 If you are sick with COVID-19, you can still maintain your milk supply by regularly expressing your breast milk.
 If you choose to continue breastfeeding then it is recommended that you follow profession healthcare advice, such as the CDC breastfeeding guidelines.

-Wash your hands frequently with soap and water
+- Wash your hands frequently with soap and water.

-Avoid touching your face with unwashed hands
+- Avoid touching your face with unwashed hands.

-Keep surfaces clean, particularly ones your infant may touch
+- Keep surfaces clean, particularly ones your infant may touch.

-Make sure you cough or sneeze into a tissue or your sleeve if necessary
+- Make sure you cough or sneeze into a tissue or your sleeve if necessary.

 If you took a break from breastfeeding because you contracted COVID-19, you can start to breastfeed again once you feel well enough to do so.
 There is no recommended time to wait before starting again, though it may take time and patience to re-lactate.